jaysgoodct-hub/Centrifugal-Governance-/README.md

 | **Cold Start** | **1.3333 hr** | Initial Phase Shift (1.4hr Delta) |
 | **Timeline** | **27.6 Billion Years** | Calculated Expansion Duration |
 | **Element Base** | **Xe (Xenon)** | Primary Conductive Gas-to-Solid |

 ---

+## 🔬 Scientific Foundation & Xenon Mechanics
+This theory identifies the universe as a governed centrifugal system.
+Unlike the standard model, which relies on a singularity, Centrifugal Governance utilize the properties of **Xenon (Xe)**.

+* **Phase Transition:** The expansion is driven by the specific phase change of Xenon in a high-speed rotational environment.
+* **The 1.3333 hr Interval:** This represents the "Cold Start" transition point.
+In this model, 1.4 hours is precisely calculated as **1.3333 hr** to maintain mathematical stability.
+* **Governed Expansion:** At **72 RPM**, the system avoids the "Heat Death" of the Big Bang, maintaining a steady-state density across the **27.6 Billion Year** timeline.

+---